Overview of Osteomyelitis

 Treatment programs for osteomyelitis can become complex and will require ongoing monitoring of vital signs, pain from the affected area, and assessments of wound healing.
 Prevention of movement dysfunctions will require ongoing monitoring of movement, strength, and weight-bearing tolerance.
 Clients with limited lower extremity weight bearing can perform arm ergometry or use a wheelchair.1 Repetitive movements using hand weights or pulleys allow for a variety of movements with concentric and eccentric muscle contractions.
 Clients with infectious processes may not be able to move the extremity due to discomfort.
 Aseptic techniques are very important when treating a client with a history of osteomyelitis.

 Clients benefit from endurance activities progressed to 40% to 65% of predicted maximum heart rate for 30 to 40 minutes.
 Clients using an arm ergometer can use ratings of perceived exertion to control their exercise intentsity.4 Intense exercise activities need to be avoided for these clients as these may produce muscle soreness and may affect the immune system negatively.
-Resistive exercises should also use low to moderate intensities ...
+Resistive exercises ...